151

 Jun 6, 2022 7:23 PM

-Corbett sounded a bit pissy in this one.
-How experienced podcasters like him don’t realise that most of the comments that he’s responding to here come from bots and trolls I don’t know.
 6 is particularly dangerous.
 Do I want to believe those in power regard me as an aped-brained meat-sack who should be moved off this world ASAP?
 I believe it because I listened to Graeme McQueen make a reasonable case that the anthrax attacks had to come from within the US deep state – and the rest followed from there.
 It’s much more to do with paradigms than emotions imo.
 People have a paradigm into which they fit information.
 When one’s paradigm can no longer contain the information one is discovering, it’s either come up with a better paradigm or pretend the new information doesn’t exist.
-Why some jump one way and some the other I don’t know.… Read more »
+Why some jump one way and some the other I don’t know.
+Dumping the mainstream media and some spare time to breathe and think certainly help.

 S Cooper